feyi-akinola/feyi-akinola/README.md

-🌐 Frontend Developer Portfolio
+🌐 Full-Stack Software Engineer Portfolio

-👋 Hi there, I’m Feyi, a passionate frontend developer dedicated to crafting responsive, user-friendly, and visually appealing web applications.
+👋 Hi there, I’m Feyi, a passionate full-stack software engineer dedicated to crafting responsive, user-friendly, and visually appealing web applications.

 🚀 About Me